thanhnhanlam/cse15l-lab-reports/lab-report/lab-report-3-week-6.md

 ![Private Key][Private Key]

-I am now able to commit and push a change to Github while logged into my ieng6 account.
+After adding my SSH key to the ssh-agent (running `$ eval "$(ssh-agent -s)"`, then `ssh-add <path-to-private-key>`) and switching the remote URL from HTTPS to SSH (using `git remote set-url <remote-name> git@github.com:USERNAME/REPOSITORY.git`), I was able to commit and push a change to Github while logged into my ieng6 account.

 ![Git Commands][Git Commands]